X

 Tapan Singhel

-And I think for the last quarter because of the EUM guidelines, I think a lot of companies which were above 30 they wanted to ramp up their numbers so that they can come within 30 of the UM guidelines.
-If you look at it and pick up companies which have in the um over 30 and look at last quarter their regression, you will be able to understand how it moves.
-And then companies have good eum.
-You would watch, you know that they would you know uh, portion in terms of where they are.
-So a lot of things depends on how the country decides to play that on.
+I think a lot of companies which were above 30, they wanted to ramp up their numbers so that they can come within 30 of the AUM guidelines.
+So if you look at it and pick up companies which are in AUM over 30 and look at last quarter their aggression, you will understand how it moves.
+And then companies which has good AUM, you would watch that they would position in terms of where they are.
+So a lot of things.
+It depends on how the company decides to play that on.
+In such environment, the competitive intensity does move up.

-In such environment the computer intensity does move up.
-And that is why if you’ll see from a company’s perspective that we would slow down as I mentioned earlier, in places where we see computers moving on, when you see the pricing is right, then we move up because we have no pressure of em.
+And that is why, if you’ll see from a company’s perspective that we would slow down as I mentioned earlier, in places where we see competitive intensity moving on, and when you see the pricing is right, then we move up because we have no pressure of AUM.
 I think we are one of those companies who have a comfortable expense of management and we are well within it in terms of where we put together.
-So we just don’t write business to get our EM right.
-Business where it makes sense.
+So we just don’t write business to get our AUM right.
+We write business where it makes sense.
+Right.

 Tarun Chugh

 Okay.
-On the life insurance side the question was on commission.
-We haven’t yet received any message from the irda.
+On the life insurance side, the question was on commission.
+We haven’t yet received any message from the IRDAI.
 There is no draft circular yet.
 So a lot of this will be discussing hypothetically.
 But what I do understand is that the mood seems to be more on back ending commission from front ending.
 I don’t know about the reduction of commission.
 If there’s any plan, nobody’s really got any whiff on this till we get something from them.
-In either case, if this is executed to the T, it should only the sector.
+In either case, if this is executed to the T, it should only benefit the sector.

 Ramandeep Singh Sahni

-Okay, on the alts one I’ll just try to summarize.
+Okay, on the Alts one, I’ll just try to summarize.
 See this was one of the white spaces we had identified.
-See being a financial services powerhouse we realized that alts business is something which is growing pretty healthily globally also and not only in India.
-And we identified that as a white space last year and we had called it out the investor day that this is an area we will venture into.
-So in the last six to eight months we’ve actually built up the team and as we speak we are planning to file, sorry, start the PMS part.

-To start with we’ve already got approval from sebi.
+See being a financial services powerhouse, we realized that Alts business is something which is growing pretty healthily globally also and not only in India.
+And we identified that as a white space last year and we had called it out the Investor Day that this is an area we will venture into.
+So in the last six to eight months we’ve actually built up the team and as we speak, we are planning to file, sorry, start the PMS part to start with.
+We’ve already got approval from SEBI.
 We should launch the listed equity and PMS very soon.

-On the other side we are trying to launch some CAD tools and Cat 3 AIFs for which we have filed for approval with the regulator for a private equity AIF and a real estate AIF.
-And hopefully you know, in the next quarter or so we should get approval for that as well.
+On the other side, we are trying to launch some Cat 2 and Cat 3 AIFs for which we have filed for approval with the regulator for a private equity AIF and a real estate AIF.
+And hopefully, in the next quarter or so we should get approval for that as well.
 So that’s currently what we’ve done.
 The idea is also to get into some bit of listed equity for which we will soon be filing for approvals.

 Divij Punjabi